JuIioCesar/CurriculumVitae/README.md

 ### Education
 Computer Engineering at National Autonomous University of Mexico.

-Enrolled on the John Hopkins University Data Science Specialization on Coursera

 Video game design diploma course at National Autonomous University of Mexico.

-Scrum Master Certified by Scrum Study.

 ### Certifications